 - Preparation: Gather financial documents and draft a settlement agreement covering property division, spousal support, and parenting plans (if applicable)

-- Filing: Submit your Complaint for Divorce to the Circuit Court Family Division in your county, along with required Michigan court forms and filing fee
+- Filing: Submit your Complaint for Divorce to the Circuit Court Family Division, along with required Michigan court forms and filing fee

 - Service: Serve your spouse with divorce papers (can be by mail with acknowledgment in uncontested cases)